owntracks/recorder/README.md

 `--initialize` creates the a structure within the storage directory and initializes the LMDB database.
 It is safe to use this even if such a database exists -- the database is not wiped.
 After initialization, _recorder_ exits.

-`--label` specifies a label (default: "Recorder") to be shown in the websocket live map.
+`--label` specifies a label (default: "Recorder") to be shown in the WebSocket live map.

 `--http-host` and `--http-port` define the listen address and port number for the API.
 If `--http-port` is 0, the Web server is disabled.